Cris Morena: Other projects

 In 2005, besides the second season of Floricienta, Morena debuted Amor Mío, a romantic sitcom she started developing with her daughter, Romina Yan, in 2002.
 The show starred Yan alongside Damian DiSanto and was the first Morena show not targeted to a young audience.
 Aired in prime time, during a time the country was undergoing a sitcom boom due to the success of Casados con Hijos and La Niñera, the show averaged 20.3 points and ended prematurely, despite high ratings, due to Romina Yan's pregnancy.

 Amor Mío was adapted for Mexico's Televisa and for Russia.
 The Mexican version was shot in Argentina (similar to Chiquititas Brasil in the late 1990s) and was a hit in the country.
-The Mexican version had many more episodes than the Argentine version and the scripts which weren't utilized due to the show's premature ending were finally used.
+The Mexican version had many more episodes than the Argentine version and the scripts which were not utilized due to the show's premature ending were finally used.
 Even after those scripts ran out, Televisa renewed the show and brand new episodes were written by the Argentine staff especially for Mexico.
 After Rebelde, Amor Mío and Lola Erase Una Vez, Televisa signed an exclusivity contract with CMG and RGB.
 Under the contract, the Mexican-net would help finance CMG productions, promote the shows overseas and handle international sales and distribution, besides having exclusive remake rights in Mexico.
 However, Televisa cannot interfere on the creative process.

 In 2009, Romina and Damian reunited for a musical sitcom, B&B (Bella y Bestia), also produced by Morena and RGB.
 She played an uptight ballerina while he played a liberal rocker which lived across from each other with their kids.
 The show, aired at prime time, achieved decent ratings but was not a big success.